fardog/deter/README.md

 - If you provide an invalid IP or CIDR in the whitelist/blacklist, the constructor will `throw`; if this is a problem for you, be sure to `try/catch`
 - ipv6 is supported, including CIDR notation
-- `deter` expects to route on a message whose first parameter is a [`http.IncomingMessage`][httpincoming], conforming to the node.js HTTP/HTTPS and socket servers.
+- `deter` expects to route on a message whose first parameter is either a [`http.IncomingMessage`][httpincoming] or a [`net.Socket`][socket], conforming to the node.js HTTP/HTTPS and socket servers.
 It does not care what any of the other parameters are, and will pass them through to your route/failure function.
-- Deter looks for addresses in the following places, which should cover all of the major node versions:
+- Deter looks for addresses in the following places, which should cover all of the major node versions; you should be able to pass it your [request][httpincoming] or [socket][socket] and have the right thing occur:
     - `request.connection.remoteAddress`
     - `request.socket.remoteAddress`
     - `request.connection.socket.remoteAddress`
-    - `request.remoteAddress`
+    - `socket.remoteAddress`

 If you need to look elsewhere for an address: don't fret, just provide your own lookup function: